tuturta/CERN_ML/README.md

     ├── train_model.py          # Script used to train the model on SCITAS supercomputer.
-    ├── sample_methods.py       # All the methods related to the creation of the training dataset ├── NN_methods.py           # All the methods related to the training of the GNN models ├── Results_analysis.ipynb  # Analysis of predictions made by GNN models ├── Docs
+    ├── sample_methods.py       # All the methods related to the creation of the training dataset ├── NN_methods.py           # All the methods related to the training of the GNN models ├── results_analysis.ipynb  # Analysis of predictions made by GNN models ├── Docs
     │   ├── requirement.txt     # Packages required to run the project
     │   └── paper.pdf           # Report of this project